 Our Distinguished Services Committee, composed of current officers (with the word president in their title) and past presidents who are active superintendents, review all applications and make their final selection for our New York representative.
 We announce the selected New York representative at our Fall Leadership Summit and honor them at our Winter Institute & Lobby Day each year.

-This past year, the Distinguished Service Committee reviewed the application and selection process for the New York State Superintendent of the Year to:
+The Distinguished Service Committee changed the application and selection process for the New York State Superintendent of the Year to:

 - Ensure there are no application process impediments to building an ample nomination pool that is representative of New York State;